olesnyak/GenerativeAI/README.md

 Introduction

-StringValidator is a utility Java class designed to validate strings based on specific criteria.
+StringUtil is a utility Java class designed to validate strings based on specific criteria.
 It utilizes a single regular expression to enforce:

     Maximum string length (passed as a parameter) Presence of at least one uppercase letter, one lowercase letter, one digit, and one special character from a predefined list